jun/11 · Editado por: MauricioBahia

 [Insert segment from live event, improvised, no script.]

+48:36 In my experience, usual amounts of phase shift are inaudible and benign.
+By usual amounts, I mean the phase shift that occurs normally in audio gear like preamps and power amps.
+This next demonstration will let you decide for yourself.
 48:50 SONAR: Phase Shift project file, Demo #1 – To demonstrate the audibility of phase shift I'll use the freeware Sanford Phaser plug-in.
 This plug-in is functionally similar to the LittleLabs In-Between Phase hardware box you may know of, though it's more flexible.
 Most phase shifters vary the phase, using a single knob to control the center frequency.
 This type of device is also called an all-pass filter because it passes all frequencies equally, rather than boost or cut some frequencies as an equalizer does.
 The Sanford Phaser lets you choose how much phase shift to use, from 4 through 16 stages.
 For these tests I'll use 14 stages, which is a lot of phase shift!
 Most phase shifter effects boxes use 6 stages, and most amplifier circuits have less than one-tenth that amount.

 50:03 For this demo we'll hear a recording of solo cello played by my friend Kate Dillingham.
 Listen as I enable the phase shifter and vary the left channel's turnover frequency.
 Note how the phase shift is audible only while the amount of shift is being varied.
 The timbre, or frequency response, is not changed.
 And as long as the shift is the same for both channels, imaging will not change either.